Visit Malta in a weekend of 2 or 3 days

 2 or 3 days in Malta: what to do and see?

-To start your tour of 2 or 3 days in Malta, no time to lose, direction Valletta, the capital!
+To start your 2 or 3 days Malta itinerary, no time to lose, direction Valletta, the capital!

 You do not need to rent a car for this first day in Malta.
 To reach Valletta from the airport, 2 solutions: